- Spring MVC Basics

 Spring MVC - Environment Setup

-This chapter will guide us on how to prepare a development environment to start your work with the Spring Framework.
-This chapter will also teach us how to setup JDK, Tomcat and Eclipse on your machine before you setup the Spring Framework −
+This chapter will guide you on how to prepare a development environment to start your work with Spring Framework.
+It will also teach you how to set up JDK, Maven and Eclipse on your machine before you set up Spring Framework −

-You can download the latest version from Oracle's Java site − Java SE Downloads.
+You can download the latest version of SDK from Oracle's Java site − Java SE Downloads.
 You will find instructions for installing JDK in downloaded files, follow the given instructions to install and configure the setup.
-Once done with the setup, set PATH and JAVA_HOME environment variables to refer to the directory that containsjava and javac, typically java_install_dir/bin and java_install_dir respectively.
+Finally set PATH and JAVA_HOME environment variables to refer to the directory that contains java and javac, typically java_install_dir/bin and java_install_dir respectively.

-If you are running Windows and installed the JDK in C:\jdk1.6.0_15, you would have to put the following line in your C:\autoexec.bat file.
+If you are running Windows and have installed the JDK in C:\jdk-11.0.11, you would have to put the following line in your C:\autoexec.bat file.

-Alternatively, on Windows NT/2000/XP, you could also right-click on My Computer → select Properties → Advanced → Environment Variables.
-Then, you would update the PATH value and click on the OK button.
+Alternatively, on Windows NT/2000/XP, you will have to right-click on My Computer, select Properties → Advanced → Environment Variables.
+Then, you will have to update the PATH value and click the OK button.

-On UNIX (Solaris, Linux, etc.), if the SDK is installed in /usr/local/jdk1.6.0_15 and you use the C shell, then you should key-in the following command into your .cshrc file.
+On Unix (Solaris, Linux, etc.), if the SDK is installed in /usr/local/jdk-11.0.11 and you use the C shell, you will have to put the following into your .cshrc file.

-Alternatively, if you use an Integrated Development Environment (IDE) like Borland JBuilder, Eclipse, IntelliJ IDEA or Sun ONE Studio, then compile and run a simple program to confirm that the IDE knows where Java is installed, otherwise do proper setup as given in the documents of IDE.
+Alternatively, if you use an Integrated Development Environment (IDE) like Borland JBuilder, Eclipse, IntelliJ IDEA, or Sun ONE Studio, you will have to compile and run a simple program to confirm that the IDE knows where you have installed Java.
+Otherwise, you will have to carry out a proper setup as given in the document of the IDE.